bbauska/LFS170x/readme.md

 ### <a id="ch4-1"></a>4.1 Learning Objectives
 By the end of this chapter, you should be able to:
   •	Discuss open source communities and blockchain source code.
   •	Discuss the different types of governance models and what types of governance are used in public and private blockchains.
   •	Analyze governance types in a blockchain and determine which are used for the more popular blockchains.
   •	Analyze examples of Decentralized Autonomous Organizations (DAOs).
   •	Summarize the advantages and disadvantages of a consortium blockchain.

 ### <a id="ch4-2"></a>4.2 What Is Open Source?
 Blockchain technology and the developers who work with it reinforce the basic tenet of decentralization in many ways.
 Not only by decision making consensus models, but also the way in which it distributes the software code.
   •	Proprietary/closed source code
 Software controlled by the person, team or organization who created it and maintains exclusive rights over it.
 Only the original authors can legally copy, inspect, and alter the software.
 Most users of proprietary software sign an agreement giving permission to use the software but not alter it.
 Microsoft Office is an example of proprietary software.
   •	Open source code
 Computer code that describes a specific approach to creating software.
 When describing tools for distributing open source code Discipline Tools states, Open source initiatives embrace and celebrate principles of open exchange, collaborative participation, rapid prototyping, transparency and community-oriented development.
 Open source software is code that anyone can inspect, modify and enhance.
 Much of the Internet was built on open source technologies.
 Users of the computer software never interact with the source code, rather it's manipulated by programmers who improve and fix it.
 As with proprietary software, users must accept the terms of the license, but they are dramatically different structurally.
 Linux and Kubernetes are examples of open source software.
 Open source software fosters collaboration by sharing code and encouraging modifications and improvements.
 Instead of charging for the software program, software developers find it more lucrative to charge for service around developing and maintaining these open source projects.

-Benefits from Open Source Software
+<h4>Benefits from Open Source Software</h4>
 Developing software in an open source environment means a willingness to share and collaborate in a transparent way.
   •	Control
 To a developer's open source means an individual can contribute to the direction the code takes.
 This open participation means coders who participate the most have more influence over the direction of the code.
   •	Training
 The ability to copy code and make your own changes in test environments act as invaluable hands-on training.
 This also fosters innovation as programmers can devise previously unthought-of functionality and code direction.
   •	Security
 In open source, software programs are considered more secure because they are open to peer review where errors can be spotted.
 Coders are encouraged to test code, find errors and develop fixes to bugs as long as they follow the process the network has in place.
   •	Stability
 Open source projects have a certain amount of code stability due to the openness for public review.
 A publicly distributed source code is openly reviewed and can expose situations that may not have otherwise been tested.
   •	Community
 Open source inspires the community to get involved.
 When contributing to an open source project, you join a community of people that ultimately affects the software you are interested in.
 The programming code for Bitcoin, Ethereum, Hyperledger and other blockchains is open source.
 Introduction to Governance